Skip to content

 Here is what I would evaluate when picking an SCA tool:

-Package manager support.
-Does it cover the ecosystems you use? npm, Maven, PyPI, NuGet, Go modules, RubyGems?
-Most commercial tools cover all of these, but double-check for less common ones like Cargo, Hex, or Pub.
+Most commercial tools handle all of these, but check for less common ones like Cargo, Hex, or Pub.
 Renovate leads with 90+ package managers, while Dependabot covers 30+.
-If you are in a polyglot environment, breadth of ecosystem coverage is a hard filter.

 Reachability analysis.
-If alert fatigue is a concern (it usually is), look for tools that can tell you which vulnerabilities are actually reachable from your code.
-Endor Labs offers function-level reachability across 40+ languages and reports up to 97% alert noise reduction.
+If alert fatigue is a problem (and it usually is), look for tools that tell you which vulnerabilities are actually reachable from your code.
+Endor Labs does function-level reachability across 40+ languages and reports up to 97% noise reduction.
 Contrast SCA uses runtime instrumentation for class-level execution tracking.
-Qwiet AI uses AI-powered code property graphs.
-The depth of analysis varies — package-level reachability is a rough filter, while function-level reachability is far more precise.
+Qwiet AI (now part of Harness STO) takes a different approach with code property graphs.

 Here is a simplified decision framework based on primary use case: